 When it comes to their money, some people do inexplicable things.
 I came across an appalling figure the other day.
 The average length of a car loan today is 70 months – nearly six years!
 Now couple that stat with the fact that, on average, people only keep their cars three to five years.
 If you do that, it doesn’t take a calculator to figure out you’re digging yourself into a hole.
+You can read about tips to save money on your car.
 Now lets look at leasing vs buying a car pros and cons.

 Being ‘upside down’ is the term used to describe when you owe more on something than it’s actually worth.
 When you’re talking about cars, it can happen surprising easily.